Mount Carmel National Park: Fires

 There have been many fires in the park since its establishment, of both natural and human causes, intentional and accidental.
 Numerous investigations conducted by the fire and police departments concluded that many fires were in fact arson, committed by groups attempting to bring down the environmental value of the area in order to more quickly receive permits for building and development.

-In general, fires are an important and central part of ecological ecological disturbance in a Mediterranean ecosystem, and because of a long history of human settlement in the Mediterranean Basin, the vegetation of the Mediterranean has adapted itself well to effective regeneration after fire.
+In general, fires are an important and central part of ecological disturbance in a Mediterranean ecosystem, and because of a long history of human settlement in the Mediterranean Basin, the vegetation of the Mediterranean has adapted itself well to effective regeneration after fire.
 Although some elements, like old trees, might disappear without returning, a developed grove of typical Carmel vegetation will restore itself entirely a few decades after the last fire.

 Ecologists, nature reservists and farmers continue to disagree over the amount of damage and benefits that occurs in area like Carmel Park.
 There are those that say that fires are an essential part of the ecosystem, contributing to biodiversity and variety in landscape, preventing uniform and continuous woods and instead creating colorful landscapes and encouraging the flowering of geophytes which require direct light.
 Given the controversy, however, the Israel Nature and Parks Authority is taking a clear position of avoiding fire events as much as possible (not using controlled burns), and when fires do break out, they are extinguished as soon as possible to minimize the damage to the area.

 Recent large fires include those of 1983, which destroyed around 330 hectares, and 1989, consuming around 600 hectares.
 In December 2010, the park suffered its largest fire which destroyed close to 35 square kilometers (3,500 hectares), an area containing millions of trees.